Elizabeth Spencer, Baroness Hunsdon: Marriages

-On 29 December 1574, by licence from Matthew Parker, Archbishop of Canterbury, Elizabeth married her first husband, George Carey, the eldest son of Henry Carey, 1st Baron Hunsdon and Anne Morgan.
+On 29 December 1574, by licence from Matthew Parker, the Archbishop of Canterbury, Elizabeth married her first husband, George Carey, the eldest son of Henry Carey, 1st Baron Hunsdon and Anne Morgan.
 As a grandson of Mary Boleyn, sister of Queen Anne Boleyn, George Carey was closely related to Queen Elizabeth I who held the Hunsdons in high favour.
 From 23 July 1596, when her husband succeeded to the title, Elizabeth was styled Baroness Hunsdon.

-George Carey and Elizabeth Spencer had an only daughter, Elizabeth Carey (24 May 1576 – 23 April 1663), who married firstly, Sir Thomas Berkeley, son and heir apparent of Henry Berkeley, 7th Baron Berkeley, by whom she had issue.
+George Carey and Elizabeth Spencer had an only daughter, Elizabeth Carey, who married firstly, Sir Thomas Berkeley, son and heir apparent of Henry Berkeley, 7th Baron Berkeley, by whom she had issue.
 She married secondly, Sir Thomas Chamberlain.
 Like her mother, Lady Berkeley had scholarly interests and became a patron of the arts.

 Elizabeth's husband, Baron Hunsdon died in 1603.
 Shortly before January 1613, she married her second husband, Ralph Eure, 3rd Baron Eure.

 Patron of the arts

 Elizabeth was a noted patron of the arts and a scholar.
 She translated Petrarch's works, She was the inspiration for Edmund Spenser's Muiopotmos in 1590, and she was represented as "Phyllis" in his pastoral poem Colin Clouts Come Home Againe, with her sisters Anne and Alice representing "Charyllis" and "Amaryllis".
-Elizabeth was also commemorated in one of Spenser's dedicatory sonnets to ‘’The Faerie Queen’’ :
+Elizabeth was also commemorated in one of Spenser's dedicatory sonnets to The Faerie Queene: